GuanceCloud/datakit/internal/export/doc/en/inputs/logging.md

     ``` toml
     [[inputs.logging]]
       # Log file list, you can specify absolute path, support batch specification using glob rules
-      # Absolute path recommended
+      # It is recommended to use the absolute path and specify the file type suffix
+      # Please reduce the scope and do not capture to zip file or binary file
       logfiles = [
+        "/var/log/*.log",                      # All files of the log
-        "/var/log/*",                          # All files under the file path
+        "/var/log/*.txt",                      # All files of the txt
         "/var/log/sys*",                       # All files prefixed with sys under the file path
         "/var/log/syslog",                     # Unix format file path
         "C:/path/space 空格中文路径/some.txt", # Windows format file path
-        "/var/log/*",                          # All files under the file path
-        "/var/log/sys*",                       # All files prefixed with sys under the file path
       ]

       ## socket currently supports two protocols: tcp/udp.
 It is recommended to open the intranet port to prevent potential safety hazards